 The Medtech Accelerator welcomes applications primarily from individuals or teams within eligible NHS organisations.
 It has an open call and applications can be submitted at any time.
-If you would like to discuss your idea in the first instance please call 01223 928040.

-Click here for the application form.
 Accompanying application guidance (FAQs) are shown below.

 - What kind of innovations is the Medtech Accelerator looking for?

-The Medtech Accelerator is looking for applications from individuals or teams primarily from eligible NHS organisations with innovations in the broad area of medical technology (devices, diagnostics, software and eHealth) that meet unmet clinical needs.
+The Medtech Accelerator is looking for applications from individuals or teams primarily from eligible NHS organisations with innovations in the broad area of medical technology (devices, diagnostics, software and digital) that meet unmet clinical needs.
 Such innovations will be primarily based upon NHS intellectual property (IP) that show the potential to create new company opportunities within the East of England.

 - What is an eligible NHS organisation?